dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/index.md

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-FPVDemo).

 We use Mavic Pro as an example to make this demo.

-## Downloading the SDK

-You can download the latest iOS SDK from here: <a href="https://developer.dji.com/mobile-sdk/downloads/" target="_blank">https://developer.dji.com/mobile-sdk/downloads/</a>.

-Minimum Requirement: iOS 8.0 or above.

 ## Importing and Activating the SDK